caloni/journal/content/posts/jejum-intermitente/index.md

 > When one stays in a fasted state for a long period, leptin levels start to drop.
 This may cause feelings of increased hunger and desires for sugar the first couple of weeks.
 As leptin levels normalize, hunger and sugar cravings subside and in time the sugar craving cycle can be broken.

-> Leptin is released from fat cells (13).
+> Leptin is released from fat cells.
 It creates a feeling of fullness and suppresses appetite for a period.
 It tells the brain you are full and to start burning calories for energy.
 When leptin levels increase, metabolism speeds up in normal-weight individuals.

-> Women may find it difficult to overcome leptin resistance because they naturally have higher leptin levels than men (16).
+> Women may find it difficult to overcome leptin resistance because they naturally have higher leptin levels than men.

 >
 > Here are a few tips to help you with sugar cravings until your body can normalize leptin levels and the desires go away:
 >
->  - Drink sugar-free liquids allowed during the fast
+>  - Drink sugar-free liquids allowed during the fast.
->  - Use peppermint essential oil that is safe for ingestion in your water during the fast (22).
+>  - Use peppermint essential oil that is safe for ingestion in your water during the fast.
 >  - Chew sugar-free gum during your eating window
 >  - Make sure to eat enough unprocessed foods during your eating window that include healthy carbohydrates such as fruits and quinoa.
 >  - Stay busy and out of the kitchen.